Anjalisj4g/Exploratory-Data-Analysis/README.md

 ![image](https://github.com/Anjalisj4g/Exploratory-Data-Analysis/assets/162909803/1b867d44-6437-4899-ad26-1df5eb10500d)

-To investigate if there is any correlation between Age and Salary, corr() function is applied.
+To investigate if there is any correlation between Age and Salary, corr function is used.
 Using this function, we can create a Correlation Matrix of employee details.

 ![image](https://github.com/Anjalisj4g/Exploratory-Data-Analysis/assets/162909803/438792e1-b73a-4aac-899d-5bd370e8dda5)